frquintero/gtp-oss/README.md

 # Combine options for maximum insight
 ./gpt --max --rpanel  # Maximum reasoning with visible thinking process

+# Screen clearing on startup
+# The app clears the terminal when starting interactive mode.
+# Disable with flag or env var if you prefer:
+./gpt --no-clear      # Do not clear the terminal on start GPT_CLEAR_ON_START=0 ./gpt   # Env var override (0/false disables)
 ```

 ## 🎯 Command Palette Usage